 The Use of Calculators in Examinations

 All calculators used during examinations must be approved models and have an approved sticker.
-If you wish to use a calculator during your examinations, please read on:
+Please note, the University does not provide calculators in examinations.

 I do not have a calculator and wish to purchase an approved model: